HIV/AIDS in Vietnam

-Vietnam faces a concentrated HIV epidemic.
+Vietnam faces a concentrated HIV epidemic among high-risk groups, including sex workers, and intravenous drug users.
+There are cases of HIV/AIDS in all provinces of Vietnam, though low testing rates make it difficult to estimate how prevalent the disease is.
+The known rates among high-risk groups are high enough that there is a risk of HIV/AIDS rates increasing among the general population as well.
+People who are HIV+ face intense discrimination in Vietnam, which does not offer legal protections to those living with the condition.
+Stigma, along with limited funding and human research, make the epidemic difficult to control.

 Reporting

 HIV prevalence data in Vietnam is based primarily on HIV/AIDS case reporting and on the HIV Sentinel Surveillance conducted annually in 40 of Vietnam's 64 provinces.
 The government now reports HIV cases in all provinces, 93 percent of all districts, and 49 percent of all communes, although many high prevalence provinces report cases in 100 percent of communes.
 Even though Vietnam has implemented HIV/AIDS case reporting, the general lack of HIV testing thus far suggests that the actual number of people living with HIV/AIDS is much higher.

 Current state

 The first HIV case was detected in 1990.
 The estimated number of people living with HIV then rose drastically from 3,000 in 1992 to 220,000 in 2007, and is projected to be 280,000 in 2012.
 Among these, 5,670 are children.
 According to the IMF, this trend is placing Vietnam at the threshold of moving the disease from the high-risk groups of drug users and sex workers to the general population.
 Among those who inject drugs, 19% are infected by HIV (up to 30% in some provinces).